ubiquiti-community/unifi-ml2-driver/tools/ngs-stress/README.rst

 port
     Create and delete a number of ports in parallel.

-It is possible to use an existing genericswitch configuration file containing switch configuration.
+It is possible to use an existing unifi configuration file containing switch configuration.

 Installation